kaidez/kaidez.com/_drafts/2014-12-01-load-data-attribute-click.md

 {% endprism %}

-And the JavaScript that allows for the content that gets loaded on a mouseclick looks like this:
+And the JavaScript that allows for the content that gets loaded on a mouse click looks like this:
 {% prism javascript %}
 var team = document.querySelector("#team"),
     manager = document.querySelector("#manager"),